Music by Julian Grant

 Christina Jones, Librettist

-Christina has created the original concepts and written libretti for many opera and music theatre pieces.
+Christina has written libretti for many opera and music theatre pieces.

 For Babel Music Theatre, a company she founded with composer Warren Wills to fuse the skills of actors and opera singers, she has written prize-winning libretti, including Pin-Money Opera, House of Obsession, Street Walker and Wedlock, The Opera.